How Much Does Shiplap Installation Cost in 2025?

 Shiplap Wood Cost per Square Foot

-Shiplap prices range from around $2.50 to $7 per square foot.
+Most shiplap prices range from around $0.80 to $7 per square foot.
 The price of the boards differs based on the type of wood.
-While there are several types of wood that shiplap planks might come in on, many shiplap planks are available in redwood, cedar, ipe, fir, hemlock, spruce, poplar, pine, MDF, or fiber cement.
+Shiplap planks are typically available in redwood, cedar, ipe, fir, hemlock, spruce, poplar, pine, MDF, or fiber cement.
+Plywood is another option for shiplap.
+It can be purchased in sheets and cut into several boards.
+Plywood sheets cost around $30 each.

 Shiplap Type Cost per Sq.
 Ft.
 Cost of an Entire Exterior